hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/standard_arrival.svg" target="_blank">Open the diagram in a new tab.</a>

 1. Upon arrival of the movement at the office of destination, the trader at destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message.
 1. The goods are released from transit.
-The office of destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the trader at destination.
+The office of destination sends the ‘Goods Release Notification’ E_GDS_REL (IE025) message to the trader at destination.
 1. The office of departure sends the ‘Write-Off Notification’ E_WRT_NOT (IE045) message to the holder of the transit procedure at departure.